coding-garden-1/everyday-privacy/README.md

   - An open-source, privacy-loving Play Store.
 Use this exclusively so your app installation data isn't tracked and sold by Google.

 - **[Clipious:](https://f-droid.org/en/packages/com.github.lamarios.clipious/)**
   - YouTube client that doesn't track you.
-Once downloaded go to settings > add server > click + on any of them to get started.
+Once downloaded go to settings > add server > click + on any of them.
+Then search for videos and start watching.

 - **[VLC](https://f-droid.org/en/packages/org.videolan.vlc/)** or **[NOVA Player](https://f-droid.org/en/packages/org.courville.nova/)**
   - Really good media players.